Sunday, June 14, 2026

 The Fix

 Develop bishops to squares that support central breaks.
 After 1.e4 e5, prefer 2.Nf3 and 3.Bc4 or 3.Bb5, keeping d2-d4 available.
-In queen's pawn openings, place bishops to active squares like f4 (London System), g5 (Queen's Gambit), or e3 (Sicilian), where they support your central pawns rather than blocking them.
+In queen's pawn openings, place bishops on active squares like f4 (London System), g5 (Queen's Gambit), or e3 (Sicilian), where they support your central pawns rather than blocking them.

 4. The Noah's Ark Trap: When Bishops Get Buried Alive